PG-8/ansa-scraper/README.md

 - 9/6/2020 at 1:15 -> Rinvio tasse, rinnovo contratti a termine e più 5G
 - 9/6/2020 at 1:30 -> Rinvio tasse, rinnovo contratti a termine e più 5G
 - 9/6/2020 at 1:45 -> Rinvio tasse, rinnovo contratti a termine e più 5G
+- 9/6/2020 at 2:00 -> Rinvio tasse, rinnovo contratti a termine e più 5G
+- 9/6/2020 at 2:15 -> Rinvio tasse, rinnovo contratti a termine e più 5G
+- 9/6/2020 at 2:30 -> Rinvio tasse, rinnovo contratti a termine e più 5G
+- 9/6/2020 at 2:45 -> Rinvio tasse, rinnovo contratti a termine e più 5G
+- 9/6/2020 at 3:00 -> Rinvio tasse, rinnovo contratti a termine e più 5G
+- 9/6/2020 at 3:15 -> Rinvio tasse, rinnovo contratti a termine e più 5G
+- 9/6/2020 at 3:30 -> Rinvio tasse, rinnovo contratti a termine e più 5G
+- 9/6/2020 at 3:45 -> Rinvio tasse, rinnovo contratti a termine e più 5G